5 min read

 • Qwen 2.5 Instruct (7B+).
 The most reliable open option.
 Trained heavily on tool use.
 JSON output is generally well-formed.

 • Hermes 3 (Llama-based fine-tunes).
-Specifically tuned for tool calling.
+Tuned specifically for tool calling.
 Often beats vanilla Llama Instruct.

 • Mistral Small / Medium 3.
 Solid function calling, especially for European languages.

 • DeepSeek V4.
-Tool use supported but less battle-tested in production agent loops.
+Tool use is supported but less battle-tested in production agent loops.

-What does not work well: 3B-class models for multi-step agentic loops.
-They can do single-shot tool calls if you guide them carefully.
-They cannot reliably plan and execute a sequence of tool calls.
-For agents, 7B is the practical floor; 14B+ is where it starts feeling reliable.
+What doesn't work well: 3B-class models for multi-step agentic loops.
+Guide them carefully and they can manage a single-shot tool call.
+They cannot reliably plan and execute a sequence of them.
+For agents, 7B is the practical floor.
+14B and up is where it starts feeling reliable.

 A minimal local agent

-Ollama exposes function-calling via the OpenAI-compatible API.
-Define tools as JSON schemas; the model emits structured calls.
+Ollama exposes function-calling through the OpenAI-compatible API.
+You define tools as JSON schemas and the model emits structured calls.
 Here's a working agent that can read files and run shell commands:

 # local-agent.py